casper-network/docs-archive/implementation/p2p.rst

 The principles and mechanisms of deploy gossiping are exactly the same as the block gossiping depicted above.
-The fact that we do deploy gossiping enables some further optimisations though:

-Blocks can contain deploy that the node already has, so the download of blocks happens with asking only for the deploy hashes and their execution results, excluding the deploy body and header.
-The downloading node figures out which deploys it's missing and downloads them separately.
+A block may contain one or more deploys that a node already has, so when downloading a block only the deploy hashes and their execution results are included and the deploy body and header are excluded.
+A downloading node derives which deploys it is missing via the deploy hashes and downloads them separately.

 NewDeploys